Border Subversion

 Border art is omnipresent in South Korea, along the demarcation line with the North.
 Unlike what happens on the US-Mexican or Israeli-Palestinian borders, here it is not a question of challenging the wall: everyone is aware that it is there to prevent invasion or infiltration by a rogue state.
 And most of the time, border art is not something truly spontaneous, as it was in Berlin during the time of the Wall or in Mexico today, but is organized or sponsored by public authorities.

-From “peace ribbons” that anyone can hang on the barbed wire fences to fancifully decorated anti-tank obstacles, to the creation of magnificent flower gardens right on the edge of the Civilian Control Zone to the conversion of weapons of war into delirious art installations, everything here expresses the desire to mask the scar that has torn Korea apart for three quarters of a century, the pain of separation and the hope, which grows fainter with each passing day, for reunification.
+From “peace ribbons” that anyone can hang on the barbed wire fences to fancifully decorated anti-tank obstacles, to the creation of magnificent flower gardens right on the edge of the Civilian Control Zone to the conversion of weapons of war into surreal art installations, everything here expresses the desire to mask the scar that has torn Korea apart for three quarters of a century, the pain of separation and the hope, which grows fainter with each passing day, for reunification.

 A cyclist passes by an imaginatively decorated anti-tank obstacle in a village near Hwacheon (June 2025).